Franchise Tax Definition

 • Some states require LLCs to pay a franchise tax, so it’s best to look at your state’s laws.

-• States typically impose penalties and interest for non-payment of franchise taxes, which is often a percentage of the unpaid tax amount.
+• States typically impose penalties and interest for non-payment of franchise taxes, which are often a percentage of the unpaid tax amount.

 • Typically, your business pays its franchise taxes to the state’s department of revenue, comptroller’s office, or whichever state department governs tax payments.
 Most tax department websites have portals to register to pay your franchise tax payment online.